google/speaker-id/DiarizationLM/README.md

 ```

 After you have finetuned a model, we provide a Python script `run_finetuned_gpt.py` to run the GPT model inference on testing data.
 You need to provide your `--api_key` and `--engine` to the script.

+### LLM finetuning and inference (Llama 2)

+We open sourced Llama 2 based models on Hugging Face: https://huggingface.co/google/DiarizationLM-13b-Fisher-v1

+The scripts to finetune this model is available in the `unsloth` folder.

 ### Completion parser